 Cons

-- Cloud costs can rise sharply as traffic grows beyond base tiers
+- Cloud costs rise sharply beyond the base 50K tier

 FAQ